Iowa Arts Council Traditional Arts Apprenticeship

 From July 2025 through June 2026, Indigo Hookery is participating in a Traditional Arts Apprenticeship made possible through a grant from the Iowa Arts Council.

 This apprenticeship supports the continuation and evolution of traditional art forms through intensive, hands-on mentorship.
-For us, it is an opportunity to deepen our rug hooking practice, explore new creative directions, and share the process openly with our community.
+For us, it is an opportunity to deepen our rug hooking practice, explore new creative directions, and share the process with our community.

 Our Apprenticeship Team